discreetlogcontracts/dlcspecs/NumericOutcome.md

 at the unmodified function's derivatives.

 Regardless of how these intervals are computed, it is required that the constant-valued intervals be as large as possible.
-For example if you have two constant-valued intervals in a row with the same value, these must be merged.
+For example, if you have two constant-valued intervals in a row with the same value, these must be merged.

-Finally, once these intervals have been computed, the [CET compression](CETCompression.md#cet-compression) algorithm is run on each constant-valued interval which generates a list of integers to be paired with the (constant) payout for that interval.
+Finally, once these intervals have been computed, the [CET compression](CETCompression.md#cet-compression) algorithm is run on each constant-valued interval which generates a digit prefix (list of integers) to be paired with the (constant) payout for that interval.
 For variable-payout intervals, a unique CET is constructed for every `event_outcome` where all digits of that `event_outcome` are included in the array of integers and the Satoshi payout is equal to the output of the modified function for that `event_outcome`.